DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 Nietzsche, being the atheist that he was, didn’t mean that people had literally killed the God he believed in.
 Rather, he meant that in the wake of the enlightenment, Western society was transforming in such a way that the idea of God had begun to die and was being replaced.
 European society no longer needed God as the source for all morality, value, or order in the universe; philosophy and science were capable of doing that for them.

+God, in this instance, should not simply be dismissed as an illusion or false perception, as so many atheists often do.
+God was real.
+There is no denying that the concept of God was an extrodinarily potent thing - an assemblage - organzing and assembling material in the world.
+Without God entire empires, societies, cities, and cultures would not have existed.
+With enlightenment new concepts (or assemblages) were taking God's place.

 Nietzsche was a prudent analyst, noticing this societal trend in the 1880’s when Europe was still incredibly religious.
 “God is dead” for Nietzsche was a statement of fact - he accurately recognized that Christianity was in decline due to no longer being a coherent belief system.
 It was also a statement of warning about what the future holds, what might replace Christianity, and what new issues might unfurl.

 Similar to Nietzsche, I think it is quite evident that the biomechanical understanding of the body-as-machine in physiotherapy is dead.
-Physiotherapy no longer needs it, it has moved on.
+While it has been an incredibly powerful concept, physiotherapy no longer needs it, the profession has moved on.
 But, what has replaced it?
 Before we get into that, let us first remind ourselves what exactly the body-as-machine is and where it came from.

 ### The-Body-as-Machine

-There is no doubt that the concept of the body-as-machine played a pivotal role in legitimizing physiotherapy a s a provider of rehabilitation services and shaped the profession's identity[^2].
+There is no doubt that the concept of the body-as-machine played a pivotal role in legitimizing physiotherapy as a provider of rehabilitation services and shaped the profession's identity[^2].

 Implicit in the assumptions of the body-as-machine is the notion that bodies are made up of mechanical parts, mimicking the machines of the industrial revolution[^2][^3][^4].
 Like a mechanical machine, body parts “wear out”